 Passion is the first word that comes to mind when you speak with Dan and Beth Whittemore, as their commitment to Native American students has become just that, a passion that has grown over the years from just a feeling of filling a need, to a dedication that has provided the opportunity for hundreds of students to fulfill their educational dreams.

-Long supporters of higher education, the Whittemores recently established a $100,000 scholarship and program fund, designed for Native American students pursuing an education at a Maricopa Community College.
+Long supporters of higher education, the Whittemore’s recently established a $100,000 scholarship and program fund, designed for Native American students pursuing an education at a Maricopa Community College.
 The Eagle Feather Native American Endowment supports those underserved students who have a commitment to either obtaining post-secondary education or certifications, building their own business, or are engaged in entrepreneurial studies.
-Additional preference is given for students enrolled in or demonstrate active involvement in a tribal community.
+Additional preference is given for students enrolled in or demonstrating active involvement in a tribal community.

-Fueling their passion was a commitment to learn more about this underserved population leading Dan and Beth to visit more than 20 Native American tribes in Arizona.
+Fueling their passion was a commitment to learning more about this underserved population, leading Dan and Beth to visit more than 20 Native American tribes in Arizona.
 They even took classes at Scottsdale Community College focusing on Native history and Federal Indian Law.
 Beth also served on the Phoenix Indian Center Board of Directors and Dan studied Native American culture and personally became involved in Native American rights and has taught numerous classes on Legal Rights of Indians and Tribes.

 “We have students that we’ve helped who have worked extremely hard and have brought it back to their community.
 In fact, one of our scholarship recipients is even a legislative clerk,” said Dan.
 “Beth and I are so proud to support these students and to see the efforts of our commitment come to fruition as they are realizing their dreams and goals.”